 Occasionally, Blue Moon doesn’t only change the name of their beers – they’ll adapt the recipes too.
 This is what happened with their seasonal beer called Blue Moon Spring Blonde, which was originally named Rising Moon.

-In 2011, the recipe was changed by removing the Kaffir lime leaves.
-This allowed the notes of orange and lemon peel to shine brighter, adding more of a citrus flavor to the beer.
+In 2011, they changed the recipe by getting rid of the Kaffir leaves.
+This allowed the notes of the lemon and orange peels to shine brighter, adding more of a citrus flavor to the beer.

 Then, in 2013, both the recipe and the name changed.
-It was now brewed with Valencia orange peel, roasted malts, and wheat, and was given the name “Valencia Grove Amber”.
+It was now brewed with a touch of wheat, roasted malts, and Valencia orange peel, and was given the name “Valencia Grove Amber”.

 It might seem as though this constant renaming of beers and changing of recipes is unnecessary.
 After all, if something isn’t broken, why would you try to fix it?!
 But, what this does is create unique, specialist beers that people from all over the scramble to get their hands on.